A new characterization of the holographic entropy cone: Introduction

 This work thus addresses both objectives (1) and (2).
 It also opens several directions for future study.
-First, it would be valuable to prove the two statements above about the majorization test: an inequality passes the majorization test if and only if it is an RT inequality.
-Because it is so fast, the majorization test can be used to speed the discovery of new inequalities.
+First, it would be valuable to prove that an inequality is LCC-safe if and only if it is an RT inequality.
+Because it is so fast to check, this property can be used to speed the discovery of new inequalities.
 We can also ask what the new perspective tells us about the physical content and implications of the holographic inequalities.
 In other words, what is special about the entanglement structure of geometric states in quantum gravity?
-Finally, and most ambitiously, we can hope that the majorization test can be bootstrapped into a general proof that HRT entropies obey the RT inequalities.
+Although our reformulation in terms of majorization may at a first glance seem like a strange mathematical property, its origins harking back to light-cone configurations suggest the hope of a more operational interpretation, and open an intriguing relation to bulk causality.
+Finally, and most ambitiously, we can hope that validity of inequalities in the light-cone regime can be promoted to validity in general time-dependent states and configurations, thereby proving that the HRT and RT cones are equal.

-First, we begin in section \ref{sec:review} with a brief review of the necessary background material concerning RT inequalities, which we will also use as an opportunity to set our notation.
+First, we begin in section \ref{sec:review} with a brief review of the necessary background material concerning RT inequalities, which we will also use as an opportunity to set our notation and terminology.